fouwels/Vulnerable-AI/readme.md

 Acquire smart meter Water data, in addition to electric.

-Improve the basic UI created.
+Improve the data presentation to increase clarity and provide more automated decision making.